Where Is St John Virgin Islands On The Map

 Tips and Expert Advice

 When planning a trip to St. John, one of the first things you should do is research the best time to visit.
 While the island enjoys warm weather year-round, the peak season is typically from December to April, when the weather is driest and the humidity is lower.
-However, this is also the most expensive time to visit, so consider traveling during the shoulder seasons (May-June or September-November) for better deals and fewer crowds.
+That said, this is also the most expensive time to visit, so consider traveling during the shoulder seasons (May-June or September-November) for better deals and fewer crowds.

 FAQ

 Q: Do I need a passport to visit St. John?
 A: U.S. citizens do not need a passport to enter St. John, as it is a U.S. territory.
-However, it's always a good idea to carry a valid form of identification, such as a driver's license.
+That said, it's always a good idea to carry a valid form of identification, such as a driver's license.
 Non-U.S. citizens should check visa requirements based on their nationality.

 Q: What is the currency used in St. John?
 A: The official currency of St. John is the U.S. dollar (USD).
 Credit cards are widely accepted, but it's always a good idea to carry some cash for smaller establishments and tips.